-The Management Company makes, and periodically reviews, the operational decisions about swing pricing, including the thresholds that trigger it, the extent of the adjustment in each case, and which Sub-Funds will and will not be subject to swing pricing at any given time.
+The Management Company makes, and periodically reviews, the operational decisions about swing pricing, including the thresholds that trigger it, the extent of the adjustment in each case, and which SubFunds will and will not be subject to swing pricing at any given time.
 Swing pricing is normally applied to a merging Sub-Fund to minimise the impact of the incoming asset flows on the receiving Sub-Fund.

-Note that the Management Company can decide not to apply swing pricing to purchases when it is trying to attract assets so that a Sub-Fund can reach a certain size.
+Note that the Management Company can decide not to apply swing pricing to purchases when it is trying to attract assets so that a SubFund can reach a certain size.
 In this case, the Management Company will pay the dealing costs and other costs from its own assets in order to prevent dilution of Shareholder value.
 Note that in this circumstance, investors placing redemption requests will not receive the price for their Shares that they would have if swing pricing were being applied.
-For a list of Sub-Funds to which the Management Company has decided not to apply the swing pricing adjustment, see jpmorganassetmanagement.lu.
+For a list of Sub-Funds to which the Management Company has decided jpmorganassetmanagement.lu.